devtut/generate/docs/php/bc-math-binary-calculator.md

 ---
-metaTitle: "BC Math (Binary Calculator)"
+metaTitle: "PHP - BC Math (Binary Calculator)"
 description: "Comparison between BCMath and float arithmetic operations, Using bcmath to read/write a binary long on 32-bit system"
 ---